LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/features.rst

    // => Sean Stephens

 Types in Lasso also have single inheritance and can implement and import traits, described next.
-For more information on types, read the :ref:`types` chapter of the Language Guide.
+For more information on types, see the :ref:`types` chapter.

 Traits